fbdo/site/content/posts/scalability-and-high-availability-rules.md

 ### Avoid putting systems in series (Medium-3)

-Elements in series have a multiplicative effect of failure.
+Elements in series have a multiplicative effect on your probability of failure.

 Don't ignore network elements.